barel31/trivia-tk/README.md

 # Trivia-Game tk
-a Trivia game build in python in tk module and include client and server side connections and protocols.
+a trivia game build in python in tk module and include client and server side connections and protocols.

 # Setup
 1. Edit both server.py client_tk.py: